The planetary nebula Abell 48 and its [WN] nucleus: The Planetary Nebula

 \subsection{Nebular Abundances}

 We derived ionic and total nebular abundances from our spectra using the \textsc{equib} code (see Wesson, Stock \& Scicluna 2012), after adopting the values of $T_e$ and $N_e$ given in Table~\ref{table:plasma}.
 We determined the helium abundance from the measured intensities of the $\lambda$5876 and $\lambda$6678 \HeI\ recombination lines using the effective recombination coefficients from Hummer \& Storey (1987).
 For the metallic ions, the abundances were derived from the observed line intensities of the strong collisionally-excited lines.
 We then derived the total abundances using the ionization correction factors (ICFs) derived from the expressions given in Kingsburgh \& Barlow (1994).
-Note that the oxygen abundance is somewhat uncertain, as the nebular $\lambda$3727 \OII\ doublet has an uncertain flux due to the high extinction in the blue.
-Furthermore, the neon abundance is only an indicative estimate, owing to the similarly poor S/N ratio of the $\lambda$3869 \NeIII\ line.
+Note that the oxygen abundance has a larger uncertainty, as the nebular $\lambda$3727 \OII\ doublet has an uncertain flux due to the high extinction.
+Furthermore, the neon abundance is only an indicative estimate, owing to the poor S/N ratio of the $\lambda$3869 \NeIII\ line.
 The abundances and adopted ICFs are presented in Table~\ref{A48:abundances}.
+We note that TK13 derived a significantly higher electron temperature, and therefore a lower oxygen abundance than we do.
+Referring to the spectrum reproduced in their Figure\,8, we see no sign of the \OIII\ $\lambda$4363 line, nor the neighbouring \HeI\ $\lambda$4471 line, which is predicted to be stronger by our photoionization model.
+Therefore we prefer our own upper limit for the \OIII\ electron temperature, and place more reliance in our nebular abundances.

 Our analysis shows that Abell~48 has no significant enrichment of nitrogen (N/O $\approx$ 0.12) and does not belong to Peimbert's Type I class (Peimbert 1978; Peimbert \& Torres-Peimbert 1983), for which we adopt Kingsburgh \& Barlow's (1994) definition of N/O $>$ 0.8.
 In fact, the nebular abundances are approximately solar, a point to which we return below.
 Here we differ from the conclusions of TK13, who find slightly subsolar abundances for Abell ~48.
 We attribute this discrepancy to the higher electron temperature they adopt.
 We do not detect the \OIII\ $\lambda$4363 line which sets an upper limit on the electron temperature of $\sim$10 kK, and the mean of several independent diagnostics suggests a lower temperature of 7500\,K (see Table~\ref{table:plasma}), and hence a higher derived oxygen abundance.
 We will revisit the nebular abundances in \S~\ref{sec:neb_abundances}, \S~\ref{sec:WNclass} and \S~\ref{sec:siblings}.